 Lexington is a city located in Fayette County Kentucky.
-With a 2020 population of 324,604, it is the 2nd largest city in Kentucky (after Louisville) and the 61st largest city in the United States .
-Lexington is currently growing at a rate of 0.22% annually and its population has increased by 9.74% since the most recent census, which recorded a population of 295,803 in 2010.
-Lexington reached it's highest population of 324,604 in 2021.
-Spanning over 286 miles, Lexington has a population density of 1,144 people per square mile.
+Lexington has a 2020 population of 327,924.
+Lexington is currently growing at a rate of 0.82% annually and its population has increased by 1.66% since the most recent census, which recorded a population of 322,570 in 2010.

 Lexington is a city located in Fayette County in Kentucky.
 Lexington is known as “Horse Capital of the World” and the Kentucky Horse Park, The Red Mile, and Keeneland racecourses are all located in Lexington.